OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

           conditions: {get_variability_expression: is_prod}
 ```

-The `conditions` keyword is expected to be removed when the _Service Template_ is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.
+The `conditions` keyword is expected to be removed when the Service Template is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.

 ## Topology Template Input Definition

-A _Topology Template Input_ can additionally contain _Variability Conditions_.
+A Topology Template Input can additionally contain Variability Conditions.
 These conditions must be satisfied otherwise the respective input is not present.